Audio Version [click the globe to change language]

 That was my first mistake, and it was a BIG one.

-The problem was that I couldn’t really fix it.
+But the problem was that I couldn’t really fix it.
 I had committed all the cash I had at the time, and my cases were already on the way.
 It’s not like I could ask the manufacturer for a refund…

 I had to make a decision: